The Quincannon Publishing Group

 —Salem J. David, No Man's Land Island: History & Legends

-"The mysterious cylindrical ruin in Newport's Touro Park is a the center of [this] romantic novel that turns on Viking legends...to solve an ancient mystery...perfect...fun."
+"The mysterious cylindrical ruin in Newport's Touro Park is at the center of this novel that turns on Viking legends...to solve an ancient mystery... perfect...fun."

 "Dandola adds a new slant to the mystery surrounding Newport's Stone Mill Tower."